Charlbury Hill

 Charlbury Hill is a hill near the villages of Hinton Parva and Bishopstone in the Borough of Swindon, England.

 Historically within Wiltshire, the hill lies just north of The Ridgeway.
-The summit is 253m (830ft) above sea level with a prominence of 64 metres (210 feet).
-The hill is classified as a TuMP (hill of 30m or greater prominence) on the Database of British and Irish Hills.
-There is an Ordnance Survey (OS) triangulation pillar (TP1392 Charlbury Hill) located 6m away from the highest point.
+The summit is 253 m above sea level with a prominence of 64 m.
+The hill is classified as a TuMP (hill of 30 m or greater prominence) on the Database of British and Irish Hills.
+There is an Ordnance Survey (OS) triangulation pillar (TP1392 Charlbury Hill) located 6 m away from the highest point.
 The top of the hill is open access land with a permissive path from The Ridgeway.

 Name

-Andrews and Dury’s A Topographical Map of Wiltshire (1773) gives the name as Shelbarrow Hill and later maps give the name Shalborough Hill.
+Andrews and Dury's A Topographical Map of Wiltshire (1773) gives the name as Shelbarrow Hill and later maps give the name Shalborough Hill.
 It has also been called Skelbarrow Hill and has been spelt Charbury Hill.

 The OS first edition one-inch-to-the-mile map (1829–1830) gives the current name and spelling of Charlbury Hill which has been used since, including the current OS 1:25k Explorer and 1:50k Landranger maps.